csci104/site/labs/gtest_lab/index.md

 ### 3 - More about Testing

 A common mistake students make is that they write tests for their program to pass.
 This is wrong.
 Your job, when writing test cases, is to try as hard as you can to break your code.
-Try to think of all possible ways that your program can misbehave.
+(There is the saying that **"a good test is a test that fails"**) Try to think of all possible ways that your program can misbehave.
 When designing test cases, ask yourself these questions:

   + What promises does the program make in its documentation?
   + If something is supposed to happen after a function call, does it happen?